 Offered: As needed.

-SWRK 421 - Social Work Practice and the Law (3)

-Focus is on the structure of the legal system and the role of the social worker in the legal arena.
-Students cannot receive credit for both SWRK 421 and SWRK 516.

-Prerequisite: Concurrent enrollment in SWRK 436 or SWRK 437, or consent of department chair.

-Offered: Fall, Spring.

 SWRK 426 - Clinical Social Work: Theories/Models (4)

 Students focus on the theoretical bases for therapeutic change and their application with diverse and marginalized individuals and families.
 Content explores best practice strategies for strengths-based relationships in multiple settings.